VOLUNTEER WORK GUATEMALA

 In addition, the rescue center offers guided tours and educational exhibitions at the project site, organizes environmental protection activities and projects for the community.

 The sanctuary is equipped with a fully functional veterinary clinic where admitted animals receive immediate examinations, attention, special diets and treatments.
-Here you can get a taste of the daily routine of a wildlife veterinarian.
+Here you can get a taste of the daily life of a wildlife veterinarian.
 Depending on your experience, desires and skills, you may also be asked to assist with veterinary treatments and surgeries, as well as the regular blood tests that must be performed to monitor the health of the animals.

 In addition to feeding and caring for the animals on a daily basis, the organization offers special activities in which volunteers can participate.
 These activities include, for example, building cages or additional buildings, collecting wild foods for the animals, tours and exhibits, participating in environmental activities and community projects, and building toys and perches for the cages.